apecloud/kubeblocks-labs/iximiuz/kubeblocks-401-df4bd8a5/index.md

 ## 4. Alerts and Anomaly Detection

 In this section, we create a service-level alert for MySQL to detect when an instance goes offline.
-This alert monitors the MySQL service in the `demo` namespace and will notify you if any instance remains down for more than 1 minute.
+This alert monitors the MySQL service in the `demo` namespace and will trigger immediately when an instance goes down.

+We create a `PrometheusRule` custom resource (CR) that instructs Prometheus to evaluate the condition for the MySQL service.
+In this case, if `mysql_up{namespace="demo"}` equals 0, it indicates that the MySQL instance is not running, and an alert will be triggered immediately.

 ```bash
 kubectl apply -f - <<EOF